jmix-projects/smoke-ui-tests/README.md

 ---------------------------

 If testing LDAP functionality will be done using an external LDAP server, then the instructions for setting up Apache Directory Studio should be skipped.
-As login/password, you should use the default settings specified in the LDAPSmokeUITest class: isLocalServer = false, login "euclid", password "password".
+As login/password use the default settings specified in the LDAPSmokeUITest.groovy class.

 ### To verify LDAP, the external server parameters are used by default
 If checking via an external server does not work: